appcues/appcues-android-sdk/docs/AppcuesCustomComponentConfiguring.md

 * All registered custom view are listed in the `Debugger` under the `Plugins` section.
 * When config options are used to the custom view, filling the `debugConfig` helps non-developers in the team to validate how the custom component works.
+* `AppcuesCustomComponentView` call getView will include reference to `AppcuesExperienceActions` that can be used to trigger actions defined in builder, navigate through the experience or perform some analytics calls like `track` and `updateProfile`